muratk5n/thirdwave/en/2021/09/computing-ai.md

 # Computing AI

-The problem with today's neural net heavy approaches to "AI" is that they are too dependent on computation of decisions, but not on any underlying model of intelligence.
+The problem with today's neural net heavy approaches to "AI" is that they are too dependent on approximated computation of decisions, but not on any underlying model of intelligence.
 They are two different things.

 What is a model?
-In math teaching models, functions, are confused, some call math "the study of patterns" but that's not enough either.
-There is an aspect of *relations* that are glossed over.
+In math teaching, relations, models, functions are usually confused.
+Some call math "the study of patterns" but that's not enough either..
+There is an aspect of relations that are glossed over.
 Imagine the cat's cradle game,

 ![](cradle1.jpeg)